44 Liquormart, Inc. v. Rhode Island: Opinion of the Court

 Finally, Stevens quickly rejected Rhode Island's contention that the Twenty-first Amendment gave the state the power to enforce the complete advertising ban.
 He conceded that the Amendment did give the state's greater ability to regulate alcohol without violating the dormant commerce clause, but that it did not "license the States to ignore their obligations under other provisions of the Constitution.”

 Concurrences

 Stevens wrote for the majority as to Parts I, II, VII, and VIII.
 The major holdings from these sections were that the Twenty-first Amendment did not "save" Rhode Island's total ban from unconstitutionality and the result that the ban was unconstitutional.

-Stevens, in Parts III and V, which were joined by Justice Ginsburg and Justice Kennedy, and Justice Souter, stated that the First Amendment allowed for greater regulation of commercial advertising than non-commercial advertising.
+Stevens, in Parts III and V, which were joined by Justices Ruther Bader Ginsburg, Anthony Kennedy, and David Souter, stated that the First Amendment allowed for greater regulation of commercial advertising than non-commercial advertising.

-Stevens, in Part IV, which was joined by Justice Kennedy and Justice Ginsburg, concluded that not all commercial advertising is as protected as other types of commercial advertising.
+Stevens, in Part IV, which was joined by Kennedy and Ginsburg, concluded that not all commercial advertising is as protected as other types of commercial advertising.

-Stevens, in Part VI, which was joined by Justice Kennedy, Justice Ginsburg, and Justice Thomas, rejected the Court's reasoning in Posadas.
+Stevens, in Part VI, which was joined by Kennedy, Ginsburg, and Justice Clarence Thomas, rejected the Court's reasoning in Posadas.